-Restricted cash and portfolio investments are designated to be used only in support of initiatives specifically approved by external funding organizations and individuals.
+Restricted amounts are designated to be used only in support of initiatives specifically approved by external funding organizations and individuals.
+These funds mainly represent money that is available for spending at any time to meet the needs of Research, Innovation and Discovery and individual research investigators, according to specific, pre-approved terms of reference, and must be invested accordingly.
 Related investments are stated at fair market value.
 The corresponding restricted liabilities represent unexpended funds as of the end of the fiscal year, and will be recognized as revenue when the funds are used for their intended purpose.